OEE Formula: What is it and How to Calculate It?

 OEE Benchmarks

-Generally speaking, 85% is considered a world-class or good OEE number/level.
+Generally, 85% is considered a world-class or good OEE number/level.
 The maximum number/level for OEE is 100%, which is perfect production.
-However, most equipment will not be able to achieve that number/level, and even an 85% OEE is considered hard to achieve.
+However, only some equipment will be able to achieve that number/level, and even an 85% OEE is considered hard to achieve.

 While the benchmark for an “average” OEE is 60%, it’s common for equipment to only reach an OEE of 40%, which is classified as a low score.